-- a) Design righting moment - b) Stability diagrams relevant to the various operating conditions (arrival and departure) - c) Canting keel of water ballast tanks are to be accounted for - d) Lightship data preliminarily assumed in the calculations.
+- a) Chainplates and connection points to the hull - b) When, in accordance with the Flag administrations, any part of the rigging is used as a lifesaving appliances launching device its material, construction and arrangement must meet the requirements of the LSA Code - c) Canting keel of water ballast tanks (if any) are to be accounted in the stability documentation - d) Lightship data preliminarily assumed in the calculations.
 If they are inconsistent with the as built data, the verifications are to be performed again.